hvaria/JAT/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 If you would like to improve this project, please:
 1. Fork the repository.
 2. Create a new branch.
 3. Submit a pull request with your changes.